⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 SSR vs SSG vs CSR vs ISR

 But, before jumping into our comparison of SSG vs. SSR, it’s important we understand all of the rendering methods Next.js offers to give our comparison more context.
-Here is a quick overview of each one in case you’re not familiar with them.
+So, here is a quick overview of each one in case you’re not familiar with them.

 • SSR: With SSR, all the rendering is done on the server at request-time.
-For every request, the server assembles the fetched data and HTML document and sends the client a complete document.
-The key thing to note here is the server builds and renders a new page for every request made.
+For every request, the server assembles any fetched data and the HTML document and sends the client a complete document ready to render to the user.
+The key thing to note here is that the server builds and renders a new page for every request made so for high traffic levels this can be resource-intensive.
+Learn more about SSR with our in-depth guide.

 • SSG: In terms of rendering, SSG and SSR are nearly the same.
 The one big difference is that SSG does all of its rendering before the user requests a page.
-Instead, it does it at build time and fully ready files are served from a CDN.
-SSG builds fetched data and HTML into a page once and then reuses the output from that build for all requests to that page until the next rebuild of the site.
+Instead, it does it at build time and then the complete HTML document is then served from a CDN to improve performance for users.
+Because SSG fetches data and builds it into an HTML page once and then reuses that output for all requests to that page until the next rebuild of the site, it can be considerably less resource-intensive than SSR.

-• ISR: ISR addresses the one possible challenge with SSG, which is the need to rebuild your entire website to update a page’s content.
-With content updating frequently (e.g. on a blog), SSG might cause you to rebuild the entire site very frequently for changes that are contained in a single page.
-ISR allows you to rebuild only the updated pages after the site is built.
+• ISR: ISR addresses one possible challenge with SSG, which is the need to rebuild your entire website to update a page’s content.
+With content updating frequently (e.g., on a blog), SSG might cause you to rebuild the entire site very frequently for changes contained to a single page.
+ISR allows you to rebuild only the updated pages after the original site build.

 Static Site Generation (SSG)

-SSG has grown in popularity in recent years with Jamstack’s surge in popularity for many good reasons, which we’ll cover in the coming sections.
-But, let’s start by getting our context: what is SSG in the context of Next.js?
+SSG has grown in popularity in recent years with Jamstack’s surge in popularity and for many good reasons that we’ll cover in the coming sections.
+But, let’s start by getting some context: what is SSG in the context of Next.js?

-Well similar to the definition given earlier, it’s a way to pre-render a page's content at build time so when a user requests the page, all that happens is the CDN responds with the pre-generated HTML file.
+Well, similar to the definition earlier, it’s a way to pre-render a page's content at build time, so when a user requests the page, the CDN responds with the pre-generated HTML file.

 How does it work?